How do I dispute a transaction?

 How long does it take to resolve a card transaction dispute?

-We will work quickly with you, the merchant, and the merchant’s bank to resolve your dispute.
-Updates will be provided once an initial chargeback is lodged, which can take up to 45 days.
+We’ll work quickly with you, the merchant and the merchant’s bank to resolve your dispute.
+Once an initial chargeback is lodged, we will provide updates to you.
+In some cases resolving a dispute may take up to 45 days and in exceptional circumstances we will tell you if it will take longer.

 If transactions are still pending, we cannot start the dispute process until they clear and this may extend the review timeframe.

-If you would like to withdraw your dispute, please reply to your last email regarding your dispute
+If you’d like to withdraw your card transaction dispute after we’ve lodged a chargeback, please reply to your last email regarding your dispute.

-If you want to dispute a direct debit setup via the bank account that you don’t recognise or has been debited without your authority, please contact us via live chat.
+If you want to dispute a direct debit setup via a bank account you don’t recognise, or that has been debited without your authority, please contact us via chat.
 We’ll need the following details to investigate and raise a claim with the merchant’s bank:

 • Payment amount